Skip to content

 9. Sustainability report published within last two years?

-The company has two Sustainability Reports, one for Thailand and one for Indonesia.
-The latest report was published in 2022.
+The company has published two Sustainability Reports in 2024, one for Thailand and one for Indonesia, both covering the year 2023.

 • P